Don't "Be Like Mike": The Importance of Registering Your Trademark in China

 Unlike European customs authorities which only focus on imported goods, the General Administration of Customs in China ("GACC") also examines goods leaving China and has the authority to seize allegedly infringing goods based solely on a bad faith registration.
 As Customs trademark enforcement is on the rise, don't get stuck at the border without necessary brand protection.
 Trademark registration in China is not to be overlooked.

-If you have questions concerning these developing issues, please contact Elisabeth Shepard or any other member of our Intellectual Property Practice Group.
+If you have questions concerning these developing issues, please contact any member of our Intellectual Property Practice Group.